 CHANGE MANAGEMENT WORKING GROUPS

+Although not mandatory, it is important for you to establish an Organizational Change Management (OCM) Working Group.
 Two sets of organizational change networks are essential for a transformational change, program, large project, or initiative to achieve a higher level of success.
 One of these networks is a well structured Change Champion Network.
 The other, equally important network, is your change management working group.

 A change management working group includes members of the change management team, members of the program management transformation team (Business Project Managers, Program Managers, IT Project Managers, Architects, UX, and Subject Matter Experts, etc.) and other resources that can support the implementation of change management deliverables.